Lunchtimes and breaks

 Each class has their own dedicated Midday Assistant who pick them up from their class and escorts them to the dinner hall.
 They then supervise the children through the outdoor play session and provide activities during a wet playtime session.

-Mr Riley and Mr Williams organise team games on the upper junior playground each lunchtime.
-Each morning Mr Williams can be found leading our children in a daily mile before school!
+Mr Riley organises team games on the upper junior playground each lunchtime.
+Each morning Mr Riley can be found leading born to move sessions before school!